Dexdash: Differential EXpression Downstream Analysis SHiny app

 Differential expression

 Next, we carry out differential expression using edgeR.
-This is a simple case of two conditions (groups), each in six replicates.
+This is a simple case of two conditions (strains), each in six replicates.
 Again, we need specific column names for dexdash.
 If you use a different differential expression tool, the default column names would be different.
-In any case, they need to be id, log_fc, expr, p_value, and contrast.
+In any case, they need to be id, log_fc, expr, p_value, and contrast (see Table 1).
 Whichever DE tool you use, make sure to rename the columns before passing the result to dexdash.

 glmQLFit(design = design_mat) |>